avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 --------------------------------------------------------------------------------

-The WHO's Global Task Force on Cholera Control (GTFCC) is a partnership of more than 50 institutions, including NGOs, academic institutions, and UN agencies, that are working together to eliminate cholera.
+The WHO's Global Task Force on Cholera Control (GTFCC) is a partnership of more than 50 institutions, including non-governmental organisations (NGOs), academic institutions, and United Nations (UN) agencies, that are working together to eliminate cholera.
 By 2030 they aim to reduce cholera deaths by at least 90%, and to eliminate cholera altogether in 20 countries (see the `GTFCC Roadmap 2030`_).